Chinese Herbal Studies Program Fall 2022

 To submit an application, please use our online application form below.
 Please note that there is a

-non-refundable $100.00 application fee (Fee waived until June 15, 2020) which must be paid before submission of any transcripts.
+non-refundable $100.00 application fee (Fee waived until further notice) which must be paid before submission of any transcripts.

 Step 1: Please fill out the form on this page, after you click the submit button you will be redirected to a portal site to complete the application.